dmagic1304/pizza-parlor/README.md

 Code: handleSubmit();
 Expected Output: totalCost value displayed on UI

+Test5: "It will show error msg if no toppings are selected"
+Code: handleSubmit();
+Expected Output: "Please select at least one topping"

 Describe: Cart()

 Test1: "It should return a Cart object with one propertie that is set to empty array"